msmid/markdown2docbook/README.md

   Now you can use following md2doc functions:

   * **convert(xs:string $input, xs:string $headline-element, xs:string $root-element)**
     Transforms markdown string input into DocBook.
 Ideally used inside template that can match markdown text.
 Headline           element defines structure based on headlines.
-For example, if `$headline-element = 'chapter'`. all h1 headlines are taken     as chapter.
-Root element otherwise defines if whole document should be wrapped in root element like `<book>` or              `<article>`.
-This argument is optional.
+For example, if `$headline-element = 'chapter'` all h1 headlines are taken     as chapter and its siblings are grouped together.
+Otherwise root element defines if whole document should be wrapped in      root element like `<book>` or `<article>`.

     To be clear, headline element is defining component-level tag and root element is defining division-level tag of             DocBook.
 If you want to use some component-level tag like `article` as a root one, you can use this function like this:      `convert($input, '', 'article')`.